rmt-07-glasgow-fox/ecommerce-server/api_doc.md

 # Kanban API

-Style By Manda is an application to manage store products.
+Style By Manda is an ecommerce .
 This app has:

 - RESTful endpoint for kanban's CRUD operation
 - JSON formatted response